-- Chord Ring: The Chord DHT orders identifiers on an identifier circle of size 2numBitsInNodeId (numBitsInNodeId is the number of bits in node identifiers).
-This identifier circle is called the Chord rina. - DHT: Distributed Hash Tables (DHTs) are a class of decentralized distributed systems that provide a lookup service similar to a hash table.
-Given a key, any participating peer can retrieve the value associated with that key.
-The responsibility for maintaining the mapping from keys to values is distributed among the peers. - Finger Table: A data structure with up to numBitsInNodeId entries maintained by each peer in a Chord-based overlay.
-The ith entry in the finger table of peer n contains the identity of the first peer that succeeds n by at least 2(numBitsInNodeId-i) on the Chord ring.
+numBitsInNodeId: Specifies the number of bits in a RELOAD Node-ID.

+DHT: Distributed Hash Tables (DHTs) are a class of decentralized distributed systems that provide a lookup service similar to a regular hash table.
+Given a key, any peer participating in the system can retrieve the value associated with that key.
+The responsibility for maintaining the mapping from keys to values is distributed among the peers.

+Chord Ring: The Chord DHT uses ring topology and orders identifiers on an identifier circle of size 2^numBitsInNodeId.
+This identifier circle is called the Chord ring.
+On the Chord ring, the responsibility for a key k is assigned to the node whose identifier equals to or immediately follows k.

+Finger Table: A data structure with up to (but typically less than) numBitsInNodeId entries maintained by each peer in a Chord-based overlay.
+The ith entry in the finger table of peer n contains the identity of the first peer that succeeds n by at least 2^(numBitsInNodeId-i) on the Chord ring.
 This peer is called the ith finger of peer n.
 As an example, the first entry in the finger table of peer n contains a peer half-way around the Chord ring from peer n.
-The purpose of the finger table is to accelerate lookups. - log2(N): Logarithm of N with base 2. - n.id: Peer-ID of peer n. - Neighborhood Set: Consists of successor and predecessor lists. - numBitsInNodeId: Number of bits in a Node-ID. - O(q(n)): Informally, saying that some equation f(n) = O(q(n)) means that f(n) is less than some constant multiple of g(n). - Omega(q(n)): Informally, saying that some equation f(n) =Omega(q(n)) means that f(n) is more than some constant multiple of g(n). - Predecessor List: A data structure containing the predecessors of a peer on the Chord ring. - Routing Table: The set of peers that a node can use to route overlay messages.
-The routing table consists of the finger table, successor list and predecessor list.
+The purpose of the finger table is to accelerate lookups.

+- n.id: An abbreviation that is in this document used refer to the Node-ID of peer n. - O(g(n)): Informally, saying that some equation f(n) = O(g(n)) means that f(n) is less than some constant multiple of g(n).
+For the formal definition, please refer to [weiss1998]. - Omega(q(n)): Informally, saying that some equation f(n) =Omega(g(n)) means that f(n) is more than some constant multiple of g(n).
+For the formal definition, please refer to [weiss1998] - Percentile: The Pth (0<=P<=100) percentile of N values arranged in ascending order is obtained by first calculating the (ordinal) rank n=(P/100)N, rounding the result to the nearest integer, and then taking the value corresponding to that rank.

+Predecessor List: A data structure containing the first r predecessors of a peer on the Chord ring.